mercurylovestory/Redux_CRUD/README.md

-React js, Redux, Rest API
+This project used React js, Redux, Rest API.
+This help to the beginners of react js.